msassak/lye/README.md

 That will ensure that all functions in the check modules are treated as specs, except the check functions named `bar` and `qux`.
 Note that the `module_info` function is *always* added to the blacklist.
-(And yes, we know that technically `bar` is not an Erlang function name because it is lacking an arity, but check functions must have an arity of 1, which makes`'bar/1'` redundant in addition to being hard to type.)
+(And yes, we know that, lacking an arity, `bar` is not a complete Erlang function name, but check functions must have an arity of 1, which makes`'bar/1'` redundant in addition to awkward.)

 ## Examples